Exi666/data_viewer/README.md

 list_path = (path to the overview csv)

-data_path = (path to the parent data directory)
+data_path = (path to the parent data directory

+[settings]

+armed = False

 ##Attention
 This is still a draft version, there are some further to-do's:

 * fix display in hover in map plot
-* visual improvements like station title and correct x-axis name
+* visual improvements like station title and correct x-axis name in plot
 * map area dynamically (now tyrol, south-tyrol and trentino)
-* make DataTable editable and store edits
 * make it modular (IO-Functions for xarray, csv,...)
-* improve time selection
 * add automated tests
 * etc....

 Sample Data is just some random data with no corresponding real stations!
 Just for presentation of the data viewer!